ynlamy/vagrant-k3s/README.md

 * [K3s](https://k3s.io/) is a lightweight Kubernetes cluster (a single node is installed)
 * [K9s](https://k9scli.io/) is a terminal based UI to interact with your Kubernetes cluster
 * [Helm](https://helm.sh/) is a package manager for managing Kubernetes applications
+* [kubens](https://github.com/ahmetb/kubectx/) is a tool to switch between Kubernetes namespaces easily
 * [kube-score](https://github.com/zegl/kube-score/) is a tool that performs static code analysis of your Kubernetes object definitions
 * [Stern](https://github.com/stern/stern/) allows you to tail multiple pods on Kubernetes and multiple containers within the pod